pytorch/tutorials/advanced_source/cpp_autograd.rst

       0.1024
   [ CPUFloatType{3} ]

-You can also stop autograd from tracking history on Tensors that require gradients either by putting ``torch::NoGradGuard`` in a code block
+You can also stop autograd from tracking history on tensors that require gradients either by putting ``torch::NoGradGuard`` in a code block

 .. code-block:: cpp